kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload-jwt.md

 # Expose and Secure a Workload with a JWT Using SAP Cloud Identity Services

-This guide explains how to expose a workload on a custom domain and secure it with JSON Web Tokens (JWT) issued by SAP Cloud Identity Services using the Client Credentials grant.
+This procedure explains how to expose a workload on a custom domain and secure it with JSON Web Tokens (JWTs) issued by SAP Cloud Identity Services using the Client Credentials grant.

 ## Prerequisites